Introduction: Homebrew Art Print

-So here’s how you can make a large piece of wall art in your home with an A4 printer, pens/markers and a few hours of spare time.
+So here’s how you can make piece of wall art in your home with an A4 printer, pens/markers and a few hours of spare time.
 I quite like the end results of this method, which often end up more to my liking than store-bough art prints and cost a fraction of the money.

 The results depend more on your patience than drawing skills, which is another nice bonus: almost no freehand drawing necessary!